159753x/Ethereum-crawler/README.md

 # Ethereum Crawler

-This Python application crawls Ethereum data using the Etherscan API.
-It allows you to interact with Ethereum blockchain data through a simple console output.
+This Python application crawls Ethereum blochain using the Etherscan API.
+It allows you to see all transactions (Tx) from and to address that is taken as input from user.

+**Only last 10000 can be obtained for particular address since that is api's constraint

 ## Quick Start